Skip to content

 E

-All edges as a tuple.
+All edges as an immutable tuple.

 Returns: